Sufferal/CS-labs/README.md

-# Cryptography Labs
+# CS Labs
-This repository contains the laboratory works for the Cryptography course at FCIM, UTM.
+This is a repository for implementation of different ciphers in Python.

 ## Caesar Cipher (#1)
 It is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.